How the Football Playoff Pairings are Determined — 2011

 The largest 32 schools based on the official enrollment figures are placed in Class 8A, the next largest in Class 7A, and so on down to Class 1A.
 If a tie should occur for the final spot in a particular class, a coin flip is used to break the tie.

-The chart below shows the enrollment cutoffs for the 256-team field after the implementation of the multiplier.
-In 2005, the multiplier did not apply to schools with enrollments less than 450 and certain other schools.
+The chart below shows the enrollment cutoffs for the 256-team field.
+The multiplier on non-boundaried schools was implemented in 2005.
 Starting in 2011, any school that had not won a playoff football game in the past six years received an automatic waiver from the multiplier.
+Starting in 2015, this window was reduced to four years, increasing the number of schools with waivers.
+Starting in 2019, the window was further reduced to two years.

 Year Class